thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 In the final dataset $23.3\%$ of the 1-minute data were identified as under clear-sky conditions and $43\%$ as under cloud-sky conditions.

+In the final [dataset]{.mark} $23.3\%$ [of the 1-minute data were identified as under clear-sky conditions and]{.mark} $43\%$ [as]{.mark}
+under cloud-sky conditions.

 ## 2.2 Aggregation of data and statistical approach

 In order to investigate the SDR trends which are the main focus of the study, we implemented an appropriate aggregation scheme to the one-minute data to derive a series in coarser time-scales.
-To preserve the representativeness of the data we used the following criteria: a) we accept only days with more than 50% of the daytime measurements present and valid, b) on the dataset of clear- and cloudy-skies, we included only days with more than 60% of the daytime measurements identified as clear or cloudy respectively, c) monthly values were computed from daily means only when at least 20 days were available.
+To preserve the representativeness of the data we used the following criteria: a) we excluded all days with less than 50% of the expected daytime measurements, b) daily means for the clear-sky and cloudy-sky datasets were calculated only for days with more than 60% of the expected daytime measurements identified as clear or cloudy respectively, c) monthly means were computed from daily means only when at least 20 days of the month were available.
 To create the daily and monthly climatological means, we averaged the data based on the day of year and calendar month, respectively.
 For the seasonal means we averaged the mean daily values in each season (Winter: December - February, Spring: March - May, etc.).
 Finally, each data set was deseasonalized by subtracting the corresponding climatological annual cycle (daily or monthly) from the actual data.
-To estimate the SZA effect on the SDR trends, the one-minute data were aggregated in
-$1^{\circ}$ SZA bins, separately for the morning and afternoon hours, and then were deseasonalized as mentioned above.
+Finally, to estimate the SZA effect on the SDR trends, the one-minute data were aggregated in $1^{\circ}$ SZA bins, separately for the morning and afternoon hours, and then were deseasonalized as mentioned above.

 # 3 Results

 ## 3.1 Long-term SDR trends

-We calculated the linear SDR trends, from the departures of the mean daily values from the daily climatology and for the three sky conditions (Table ).
-In Figure  we present only the time series under all-sky conditions; the plots for clear-sky and cloud-sky conditions, are very similar and are shown in the Appendix (Figures  and  ).
+We calculated the linear trends of SDR, from the departures of the mean daily values from the daily climatology and for the three sky conditions (Table ).
+In Figure  we present only the time series under all-sky conditions; the plots for clear-sky and cloud-sky conditions, are shown in the Appendix (Figures  and  ).
 We observe a positive trend for all-sky conditions ($0.38\,\%/y$), a very close but smaller trend for clear-skies ($0.097\,\%/y$) and a negative weaker trend for cloudy-skies ($0.41\,\%/y$).
 In the studied period, there is no significant break or change in the variability of the time series.
-Other studies for the European region reported a change of the SDR slope, around 1980 (Wild et al. 2021; Yuan, Leirvik, and Wild 2021;
-Ohmura 2009), a few years before the start of our records.
+Other studies for the European region reported a change of the SDR slope, around 1980 (Wild et al. 2021; Yuan, Leirvik, and Wild 2021; Ohmura 2009), a few years before the start of our records.
 It is interesting to note, that for the observations period, the trend of the TSI is $- 0.00024\,\%/y$, and thus we can not attribute any major effect on SDR trend to Solar variability.

 ![Figure 3.1: Anomalies (%) of the daily all-sky SDR from the climatological mean for the period1993 - 2023.
 The black line is the